cjhudson/LathamWeather/README.md

 # CumulusMX
-Templates for CumulusMX weathersite
+Templates for CumulusMX weather site

-This repository contains html templates and associated css and Javascript files for use by the CumulusMX weather software
+This repository contains html templates and associated CSS and JavaScript files for use by the CumulusMX weather software